google/traceur-compiler/README.md

 <img src="https://google.github.com/traceur-compiler/logo/tc.svg" alt="Traceur logo" width="200px">

+## Typed Mode Branch

+This branch is for experimenting with [typed mode](https://developers.google.com/v8/experiments#soundscript).
+This branch is relative to the strong-mode branch.

 ## Strong Mode Branch

 This branch is for experimenting with strong mode.
 See https://developers.google.com/v8/experiments for more details.